Diagnosed with Macular Degeneration… Now What (1 of 12) – Ophthalmologist

 By the way…. congratulations, you have now become a carpenter!
 Yes, a carpenter…meaning you now need to assemble a new toolbox of 12-24 new ‘vision-loss’ tools to help you with seeing both near, intermediary and distance objects.

-#1: Ophthalmologist – Make an appoint with your Ophthalmologist
+#1: Ophthalmologist – Make an appointment with your Ophthalmologist

 The first step is to schedule an appointment with your Ophthalmologist – Primary Eye Doctor.
 They will medically examine your eyes and recommend a form of treatment, likely treating your eye condition with surgery or injections.